 Hopefully you are starting to see why a shallow draft boat will encounter problems if used in the ocean and why it is therefore not always a good idea to take a lake boat into the sea.

-Taking a shallow draft boat into the ocean
+How to take a shallow draft boat into the ocean safely

 It is possible to take a shallow draft boat onto the ocean but you must do so with extreme care and keep a very healthy respect for mother nature and the ocean when you do it.